Skip to content

 Project achievements

-There’s a passenger clearance building (PCB) which provides passenger clearance services, vehicle clearance plazas (VCPs) and public transport interchanges (PTI) at the HKP.
+There’s a passenger clearance building (PCB), vehicle clearance plazas (VCPs) and public transport interchanges (PTI) at the HKP.

 Did you know …

-1. The HZMB is the longest bridge-come-tunnel sea crossing in the world.
+1. The HZMB is the longest bridge-cum-tunnel sea crossing in the world.

 2. The PCB roof is formed by 45 large-scale prefabricated modules.
 The area of the largest roof module is approximately 60m x 25m with a weight of approximately 670 tonnes, which is larger than a standard Olympic-size swimming pool.

-The HZMB will be of strategic importance to the further economic development of Hong Kong, Macao and the Western Pearl River Delta (PRD) region, by significantly reducing transportation costs and time.
+The HZMB is of strategic importance to the economic development of Hong Kong, Macao and the Western Pearl River Delta (PRD) region.

 How the work was done